mariadb-corporation/MaxScale/Documentation/Authenticators/PAM-Authenticator.md

 is modified during runtime.
 The file should contain passwords for the mapped users.
 When a client is authenticating, MaxScale searches the password data for a matching username.
-If one is found, MaxScale uses the supplied password when logging in to backends.
+If one is found, MaxScale uses the supplied password when logging into backends.
 Otherwise, MaxScale tries to authenticate without a password.

 One array, "users_and_passwords", is read from the file.
 Each array element in the array must define the following fields: